 On-Mountain Lodging at Northstar

 There are a number of hotel rooms and condos available to rent all over the mountain – in the Village, off Northstar Drive, and around the Highlands area where the Ritz is located.
 Just about every price point and size is available.
 And there are a million and one ways to rent them.
 The most straightforward way is from Northstar Realty which has an office right at the corner of Highway 267 as you turn onto Northstar Drive.
-I’ve stayed in both the Timber Creek Lodge hotel rooms right in the Village as well as the Aspen Grove Condos further down the mountain – both are a bit dated but ultimately have mountain charm and location, location, location.
+I’ve stayed in both the Timber Creek Lodge hotel rooms right in the Village as well as the Aspen Grove Condos and Gold Bend condos further down the mountain.
+All are a bit dated but ultimately have mountain charm and location, location, location.

 Private owners often will rent many of these same units themselves through vacation rental sites like VRBO.
 They may also use another off-site realty service to rent.
-The rooms and condos in the Village are ultimately easiest for logistics with kids, but a shuttle service connects the vast majority of the other mountain lodging options so there’s no need to worry with parking.
+The rooms and condos in the Village are ultimately easiest for logistics with kids, but a shuttle service connects the vast majority of the other mountain lodging options so there’s no need to worry with parking if you are on Northstar property.
+Just be aware that the shuttle can get quite busy during peak times.

 Lodging Outside Northstar: Truckee, Kings Beach & Beyond